 public lecture in Minneapolis on April 25 (see

 I also appeared in a Cadbury Caramilk commercial (youtube,

 I did an interview about lottery probabilities for CBC Winnipeg on

 I was interviewed about violent crime for CFRC radio's Extended Frequency

 program of Aug 3.

 I was interviewed about algorithms for CBC radio's

 Sunday Edition program of Oct 14 (see audio).

 In 2014, on February 12 I was the opening keynote speaker at a National Judicial Institute conference in Quebec City.
 On March 7 I was interviewed about lottery probababilities by CTV News.
 On March 16 I was interviewed about luck and superstituion on the CBC radio show Fresh Air.
+On May 21 I was interviewd for a Toronto Star article about NBA lottery probabilities, which was also featured on the Arts & Science page.
 On June 7 I will give a talk to judges in Gimli, Manitoba.

 The book Struck by Lightning may be ordered from e.g. amazon.ca (or in paperback) or amazon.com or amazon.co.uk or barnesandnoble.com, or from most bookstores.
 See also Jeffrey Rosenthal's non-research writings and home page.